GPSies/fritzbox-hue-control/README.md

 ## What you need
 - AVM FRITZ!Box wifi router, e.g. 7590
 - Philips Hue bridge
-- at least one light or plug
+- At least one Philips Hue light or plug

 ## Installation